 - olive oil

-- Clean and trim the fresh spring onions.
-Chop off the roots and remove the tougher dark green parts on the ends if necessary.
-They might be a little chewy.
-Rinse the cleaned spring onions under cold running tap water and drain them well.
-Slice the onions up very finely.
+Trim the spring onions.
+Remove the roots and tougher dark green parts on the ends because they are chewy.
+Rinse the spring onions and let them drain.
+Then slice them finely.

 - Break the eggs in a small mixing bowl and add the water.
 Don’t beat them just yet.
 Season the eggs with a little pepper, nutmeg and salt to taste.

-- Peel and chop the garlic clove.
-Add a little splash of olive oil to a medium non-stick pan and place it over medium heat.
-Add the garlic to the pan once the oil is hot.
+Add a splash of olive oil to a medium non-stick pan and place it over medium heat until hot.
+Then add the garlic.

 - Gently stir fry the chopped garlic for 2 minutes until fragrant.
 Don’t let it burn.
 Then add the sliced spring onions to it.